Satyam-Chaudhary/Daily-Slice/README.md

 A dynamic, user-centric dashboard that aggregates news, movie recommendations, and social content into a unified, interactive, and endlessly scrollable feed.

-<span style="color: red;">⚠️ **Important Note:**</span> **The deployed link will not work for All and News tabs due to NewsAPI's CORS restrictions and localhost-only access.
+> **⚠️ Important Note:** The deployed link will not work for All and News tabs due to NewsAPI's CORS restrictions and localhost-only access.
 Mock data is used in the deployed version to demonstrate functionality.
-For the complete experience with live news data, please clone the repository and run it locally.**
+For the complete experience with live news data, please clone the repository and run it locally.

 **Live Demo:** [Click to Visit](https://daily-slice-omega.vercel.app/)